 Our museum is located on 10.5 acres in the heart of Smiths Falls.
 Our station building, built in 1912 by the Canadian Northern Ontario Railway, is a National Historic Site.

 Efforts to acquire this station began in April 1979, when Canadian National embargoed their Smiths Falls Subdivision between Smiths Falls and Strathcona.
-VIA responded by moving their night trains over to the CPR Brockville Subdivision, and CN applied for permission to abandon and demolish the structure.
+VIA responded by moving their night trains over to the CPR Brockville Subdivision, and CN applied for permission to abandon and demolish the station building.

 Local resident Bill LeSurf took up the cause, hurriedly gathering support from people and organizations across the region.
 The interim “Save Our Station” (SOS) committee evolved over time.
 It grew into what is now the Smiths Falls Railway Museum Corporation.
 Bill’s efforts succeeded in obtaining a reprieve for the station, and negotiations with CN began in earnest.

-In 1985 we closed a deal with CN, under which the station building was purchased, the land under it and a short section of track was leased.
+In 1985, the SOS Committee closed a deal with CN, under which the station building was purchased and the land under the station and a short section of track was leased.
 This provided a foothold, from which to create the museum we have today.

 1985 was a busy year, as the station received a new roof, much new paint, and the property was cleaned up.
 A temporary museum display was established in the only portion of the building that was safe to the public, the express room.